 Aired just before the start of 2011, the late Douglas Adams’ novel Dirk Gently’s Holistic Detective Agency – and its sequel – were adapted as a television pilot.
-A number of liberties were taken but all served to drop a twenty-first century freshness into the eighties stories.
-Steven Mangan’s intense, goofy performance of the disheveled, slightly suspect detective was at the centre of this success; the programme’s outing on BBC Four earned itself a follow-up series handily.
+A number of liberties were taken but all served to drop a twenty-first-century freshness into the eighties stories.
+Steven Mangan’s intense, goofy performance of the dishevelled, slightly suspect detective was at the centre of this success; the programme’s outing on BBC Four earned itself a follow-up series handily.

 With the novels entertainingly adapted, Howard Overman (creator of Misfits) set about spinning Adams’ franchise into a trio of fresh new mysteries.
 The first of these is more rewarding than many cinema films.